healthwaite/tikvbench/README.md

 kvbench   15/15   42m
 ```

-Before running a benchmark it's sensible to preload some keys.
-You can do this
+Before running a benchmark it's we need to to pre-load some keys.
+You can do
-with the `./demo/load.sh` script.
-The script loads 10 billion keys by default
+this with the `./demo/load.sh` script.
+The script loads 10 billion keys by
-but you can modify this by changing the `TOTAL_KEYS` variable.
-It's safe to
+default but you can modify this by changing the `TOTAL_KEYS` variable.
+It's safe
-CTRL-C the script once you've started.
-The key load will continue in the
+to CTRL-C the script once it has started loading the keys.
+The key load will
-background:
+continue in the background.
+Loading 10 billion keys will take a few hours.

 ```
 $ ./demo/load.sh